NFC Antenna: What it is and How it Works

 How do NFC Antennas Work?

 In the field communication world, you need two devices to establish NFC.
-And they include one active NFC device (NFC-equipped smartphone or NFC reader) alongside a passive device (NFC tag).
+They include one active NFC device (NFC-equipped smartphone or NFC reader) alongside a passive device (NFC tag).

 So, when the active device generates a local magnetic field, it induces an electrical current in the passive device’s antenna.